andiblenk/andiblenk.github.io/_pages/research.md

 As most problems of managing networking resources are computational hard (flow routing, facility location, or the embedding of whole networks), there is a need for mechanisms that make it possible to improve algorithm efficiencies and solution qualities.
-In my research, i want to focus on the application of machine learning to improve networking algorithms further: e.g., networking algorithms produce valuable data of time which can be used to enhance their future executions, such as speeding up algorithms' runtimes.
+In my research, i want to focus on the application of machine learning to improve networking algorithms further: e.g., networking algorithms produce valuable data over time which can be used to enhance their future executions, such as speeding up algorithms' runtimes.

 Network Virtualization (NV) & Software Defined Networking (SDN):
 ------